Current SLL PhD Degree Requirements include no specific number of hours, but students must complete:

 This demonstrates knowledge of another discipline and methodology that enriches and expands the student’s research and teaching.

 This minor may be outside the Department (history, anthropology, sociology, foreign language, religion, general linguistics, film and theatre, area studies, second language acquisition, etc.) or within the Department (another Slavic literature and culture; linguistics for literature students; literature for linguistics students; etc.).
 Selecting the right minor is very important, as it will play a role in the student’s dissertation project, in the academic profile, and in the nature of future employment.
 Students should select the minor for good reason and in consultation with the academic advisor.

-This examination will serve as the Oral Comprehensive Exam and will include presentation and defense of documentation that indicates learning, teaching, professionalization, achievement, and ability to undertake research.
-A successful exam result will trigger the student’s enrollment in dissertation credit toward dedicated research and writing of the terminal document for the Ph.D. degree..
+This examination will serve as the Oral Comprehensive Exam and consists of a student's presentation and defense of their professional Ph.D. portfolio after fulfilling all other requirements for the Ph.D., with the exception of the dissertation.
+The professional Ph.D. portfolio includes the dissertation prospectus as well as other materials that document the student’s command of major and minor fields, ability to undertake research, and the skills necessary to traverse the profession independently.
+A successful exam result will trigger the student’s enrollment in dissertation credit toward dedicated research and writing of the terminal document for the Ph.D. degree.

 Expand this section for details on the professional portfolio

 The portfolio examination demonstrates that post-M.A. students in the Department have: